ahles/SimFlightInfo/README.md

 Download and install the [latest release](https://github.com/ahles/SimFlightInfo/releases/latest) (win) of SimFlightInfo.

-Or you can build your own for your operating system following the development & build instructions at the bottom of this document.
+Or you can build your own for your operating system following the development & build instructions below.

 ---